-The Configuration Management standard and supporting requirements apply to all information technology assets, systems, networks, and data hosts that are owned by, managed by, and/or sponsored by UTHSC.
-This standard is also applicable to the UTHSC workforce who own, operate, or maintain these systems for University business, academia, and research.
+The Configuration Management standard and supporting requirements apply to all information technology assets, systems, networks, and data hosts owned by, managed by, and/or sponsored by the University of Tennessee Health Science Center (UTHSC).
+This standard is also applicable to the Users who own, operate, or maintain these systems for University business, academia, and research.